 Instead, it’s likely that thieves are reselling the products, which are in such high demand.
 Although the actual thieves may be selling them on the street for a quick buck, behind the initial theft and sale of the whiteners is a sophisticated organization of fencers who utilize eBay as a front to sell their stolen goods.

 On the one hand, it might seem like buying your whiteners on eBay might be a great way to save a few bucks, but you don’t know the source of the goods you are buying, and if a person is selling a regular commercial product for much less than they’re available in stores, you have to be suspicious.

 If you’re looking for teeth whitening or other cosmetic dentistry that isn’t literally a steal, but is priced according to the value and quality you receive, we can help.
-Please call (614) 848-5001 for an appointment with a Columbus cosmetic dentist at the Center for Family & Cosmetic Dentist.
+Please call (614) 848-5001 for an appointment with a Columbus cosmetic dentist.